snimmagadda1/azure-cosmos-stored-procedure-pagination-continuation/README.md

-# Example implementation of an Azure Cosmos DB paginated stored procedure
+# Example implementation of an Azure Cosmos DB stored procedure with pagination

 When working with large data sets or long running processes in Cosmos, you must use [continuation](https://learn.microsoft.com/en-us/azure/cosmos-db/nosql/query/pagination).
 Considering stored procedures have a 5 second timeout and are resource-limited, a robust stored procedure implementation must be used to return the continuation token to the client.
 This is a quick re-wiring of the [java CRUD quickstart](https://github.com/Azure-Samples/azure-cosmos-java-sql-api-samples/blob/main/src/main/java/com/azure/cosmos/examples/crudquickstart/sync/SampleCRUDQuickstart.java) to query all items in a container with a continuation token.